Child Custody Lawyer in Delray Beach

 Consult with a Delray Beach Family Law Attorney

-Evidence that Could Help You
+Evidence That Could Help You

 Consider building a case to appeal your custody decision if you noticed:

-- Malnourishment in your child
+- Malnutrition in your child

 - Signs of physical abuse